| | |

 • Then find the Least Common Multiples (LCM) of them.

-• After that, find the equivalent fraction of that two fractions.
-The denominators will be the as same as the LCM.
+• After that, find the equivalent fraction of those two fractions.
+The denominators will be the same as the LCM.

 • Add the Fractions then.